Choice of Remedy Sample Clauses

 Choice of Remedy.
 If as a result of the written Employer response or lack of timely response in Step 3, the grievance remains unresolved, a grievance, the resolution of which is also within the jurisdiction of an appeals board of appeals procedure such as Veteran's Preference, Fair Employment or the St. Cloud Civil Service system, may be appealed either to Step 4 of Section 20.4 or the alternative grievance procedure.
 The aggrieved employee shall indicate in writing which procedure shall be utilized and shall sign a statement to the effect that the choice of any other hearing precludes the aggrieved employee from making a subsequent appeal through Step 4 of Section 20.4.
 Election of remedy shall be made by use of the grievance form attached hereto as Exhibit 3.

 Choice of Remedy.
-If, as a result of the written Employer response in Step 3, the grievance remains unresolved, and if the grievance involves the suspension, demotion or discharge of an employee who has completed the probationary period, the grievance may be appealed to either Step 4 or Article XX, the Grievance Procedure, or a procedure such as: Merit System, Veteran's Preference or Human Rights.
-If appealed to any other procedure other than Step 4 of Article XX, the grievance is not subject to arbitration procedure as provided in Step 4 of Article XX.
-The aggrieved employee shall indicate in writing which procedure is to be utilized - Step 4 of Article XX, or another appeal procedure - and shall sign a statement to the effect that the choice of any other hearing precludes the aggrieved employee from making a subsequent appeal through Step 4 of Article XX.
+If, as a result of the written Employer response in Step 3, the grievance remains unresolved and if the grievance involves the suspension, demotion, or discharge of an employee who has completed the required probationary period, the grievance may be appealed either to Step 4 of Article 6 or a procedure such as: Veterans Preference or County Personnel Board of Appeals.
+If appealed to any procedure other than Step 4 of Article 6, the grievance is not subject to the arbitration procedure as provided in Step 4 of Article 6.
+The aggrieved employee shall indicate in writing which procedure is to be utilized, Step 4 of Article 6 or another appeal procedure, and shall sign a statement to the effect that the choice of any other hearing precludes the aggrieved employee from making a subsequent appeal through Step 4 of Article 6.
+Except that with respect to statutes under the jurisdiction of the United States Equal Employment Opportunity Commission, an employee pursuing a statutory remedy is not precluded from also pursuing an appeal under this grievance procedure.